Customs, Culture and Traditions

 Hoagies are the local term (thought to refer to Hog Island near the Navy Yard) for what is called a submarine or sub by other regions and are essentially an Italian antipasto salad rolled up in a sandwich roll.
 The Pennsylvania Dutch take liberties with the concept, greatly increasing its bulk with the thickness of the ham and cheese slices, big tomato slices, and comparatively little lettuce.

 More recently, the chicken cutlet sandwich, Italiano, is coming on strong, with provolone cheese and spinach for interest.
 But the old standby is the Philly Cheese Steak.
 The meat is sliced and diced, onions added to taste, and Cheese Whiz squirted around before the whole thing is grilled and put in a sandwich roll.
 Bitter wars are fought by those who argue whether Pat's or Geno's is the first or the best, or some other less-known shop.
 Curiously, this sandwich industry began and remains near the site of the old Moyamensing prison at 10th and Passyunk Avenues.
 The concept has spread all over the country, but Philadelphians are certain the products produced outside of Pennsylvania are highly inferior imitations.
 At the risk of retaliation from outraged Italians, it really must be mentioned that southern Delaware steak sandwiches are made with real steaks, no onions, no cheese whiz.
-A steak has to be very tender to be eaten that way.
+Steak has to be very tender to be eaten that way.

 |Philly Water Ice|

-It's truly remarkable to encounter visitors from other cities who want to visit Philadelphia, see everything there is to see, but first plink the Liberty Bell, and second have a cheesesteak.
+It's truly remarkable to encounter visitors from other cities who want to visit Philadelphia, see everything there is to see, but the first plink the Liberty Bell, and second have a cheesesteak.

 The nearest non-Italian competitor to these specialties is the special sandwich.
-Probably Eastern European in origin, the word special refers to the addition of coleslaw and mayonnaise to a thick roast beef or corned beef sandwich.
+Probably Eastern European in origin, the word special refers to the addition of coleslaw and mayonnaise to thick roast beef or corned beef sandwich.
 It doesn't seem so distinctively Philadelphian as the other products, but that probably only reflects the present transient dominance of the Italian influence.

 |Posted by: Margaret | Feb 19, 2010 4:51 PM|